 The Impressionist artists organized a series of exhibitions under the name Société Anonyme des Artistes or also known as Société Anonyme des artistes, peintres, sculpteurs, graveurs, etc. They held their first exhibition in Paris in 1874.

 In speaking of this, Rosenblum said this of the exhibition

 In this exhibition, Claude Monet showed five paintings.
 One of them was called Impression, Sunrise (1872).
-The French art critic Louis Leroy was inspired by this painting, so the name Impressionist was coined from the title of the painting.
+This painting inspired the French art critic Louis Leroy, so the name Impressionist was coined from the title of the painting.

 The impressionist movement was highly influential.
 It spread beyond France into many other parts of the artistic world.

 The Dada art movement started in Zurich, Switzerland, in the early 20th Century.
 This movement had a break-off movement in New York City.

 The Dada movement developed as a direct reaction to World War I that raged through Europe.
 Many of the Dada painters had fought in the war.